Gowers' Ramsey Theorem with multiple operations and dynamics of the homeomorphism group of the Lelek fan: Applications to dynamics of

-\begin{rem} Instead of showing the AP directly, one can deduce it from the JPP and from the Ramsey property, cf \cite{KPT}, page 20. \end{rem}
+One can deduce this theorem from the JPP and from the Ramsey property, cf~\cite{KPT}, page 20.
+We will include a direct proof of Theorem \ref{aapp} in Appendix \ref{aaaa}.

 Having shown that $\F_<$ is a projective Fra\"{i}ss\'{e} class, we may now consider its projective Fra\"{i}ss\'{e} limit $\mathbb{L}_<.$ Let $G=\auto$ denote the automorphism group of $\lel_<$.
-Combining the Kechris-Pestov-Todor\v{c}evi\'c correspondence from Section \ref{KPTcorrespondence} with $\F_<$ being a rigid Ramsey class, we obtain the following.
+Combining the Kechris-Pestov-Todor\v{c}evi\'c correspondence from Section \ref{KPTcorrespondence} with $\F_<$ being a rigid Ramsey class, we obtain the that the group $\aut$ is extremely amenable.